zubinchopra/portaldocs/portal-sdk/generated/top-extensions-csharp-test-framework.md

  If you are unable to find an answer, reach out to the Ibiza team at  [Stackoverflow Ibiza Test](https://stackoverflow.microsoft.com/questions/tagged?tagnames=ibiza-test).

  For a list of topics and stackoverflow tags, see [portalfx-stackoverflow.md](portalfx-stackoverflow.md).

+<a name="c-portal-test-framework-testing-best-practices"></a>
+## Testing Best Practices

+As you write UI based test cases using the Portal Test Framework it is recommended you follow a few best practices to ensure maximum reliability and to get the best value from your tests.

+*  Always verify that every action completed as expected

+    In many cases, the browser is not as fast as the test execution, so if you do not wait until expected conditions have completed, your tests could easily fail.
+For example, a messageBox may not be removed from the screen within a few moments after the button is clicked, even though the "Yes" button of a message box was clicked.
+It is best practice to wait until the `CommandBar.HasMessageBox` property reports `false` before proceeding, as in the following example.
+This ensures the message box is gone and will not interfere with the next action.

+    ```cs
+    commandBar.FindMessageBox("Delete contact").ClickButton("Yes");
+    webDriver.WaitUntil(() => !commandBar.HasMessageBox, "There is still a message box in the command bar.");
+    ```
+*  Log everything

+    It can be very difficult to diagnose a failed test case without a log.
+An easy way to write these logs is to use the `TestContext.WriteLine` method, as in the following example.

+    ```cs
+    TestContext.WriteLine("Starting provisioning from the StartBoard...");
+    ```

+*  Use built-in Test Framework methods

+    The Portal Test Framework provides many built-in methods to perform actions on Portal web elements.
+It is recommended to use them for maximum test maintainability and reliability.
+For example, one way to find a StartBoard part by its title is in the following example.

+    ```cs
+    var part = webDriver.WaitUntil(
+        () => portal.StartBoard.FindElements<Part>()
+        .FirstOrDefault(p => p.PartTitle.Equals("TheTitle")),
+        "Could not find a part with title 'Samples'.");
+    ```

+    This code can be simplified by using a built-in method, as in the following example.

+    ```cs
+    var part = portal.StartBoard.FindSinglePartByTitle("TheTitle");
+    ```

+    This significantly reduces the amount of code.
+It also encapsulates the best practice of waiting until elements are found, because the `FindSinglePartByTitle` method internally performs a `WaitUntil` operation that retries until the part is found or the timeout is reached.

+    The `BaseElement` API also contains an extension method that wraps the `webDriver.WaitUntil` call.

+    ```cs
+    var part = blade.WaitForAndFindElement<Part>(p => p.PartTitle.Equals("TheTitle"));
+    ```

+* Use the WaitUntil method

+    The `WaitUntil` method should be used when retrying actions or waiting for conditions.
+It can also be used to retry an action, because it takes a lambda function which could be an action, followed by a verification step.
+The `WaitUntil` method will return when a "truthy" value is returned, i.e., the value is neither false nor null.
+This is useful if the specific action does not behave consistently.
+Remember to use only actions that are [idempotent](portalfx-extensions-glossary-testing.md) when using the  `WaitUntil` method in this pattern.

+* Use WaitUntil instead of Assert

+    The traditional method of verifying conditions within test cases is by using **Assert** methods.
+However, when dealing with conditions that are not satisfied immediately, it is best practice to use the  **WebDriver.WaitUntil** method, as in the following example.

+    ```cs
+    var field = form.FindField<Textbox>("contactName");
+    field.Value = contactName + Keys.Tab;
+    webDriver.WaitUntil(() => field.IsValid, "The 'contactName' field did not pass validations.");
+    ```

+    In this example, the test would have failed if the `Assert` method had been used to verify the `IsValid` property, because the `TextBox` field uses a custom asynchronous validation.
+This validation sends a request to the backend server to perform the required validation, which may take at least a second.

+*  Create wrapper abstractions

+    It is best practice to create wrappers and abstractions for common patterns of code.
+For example, when writing a `WaitUntil`, you may want to wrap it in a function that describes its actual intent.
+This makes the intent of the  test code clear by hiding the actual details of  the abstraction's implementation.
+It also helps with dealing with breaking changes, because you can modify the abstraction instead of every single test.

+    If an abstraction you wrote might be generic and useful to the test framework, you may contribute it as specified in [Contributing.md](Contributing.md).

+* Clear user settings before starting a test

+    The Portal keeps track of all user customizations by using persistent user settings.
+This behavior is not ideal for test cases, because each test case might use Portals that have different customizations.
+To avoid this you can use the **portal.ResetDesktopState** method.

+    ```cs
+    portal.ResetDesktopState();
+    ```

+    **NOTE**: The method will force a reload of the Portal.

+* Use `FindElements` to verify the absence of elements

+    Sometimes an extension wants to verify that an element is not present, which may not be the same as code that validates  that an element is present.
+In these cases you can use the **FindElements** method in combination with Linq methods to see if the element exists.
+For example, the following code verifies that there is no part with title 'John Doe' in the StartBoard.

+    ```cs
+    webDriver.WaitUntil(() => portal.StartBoard.FindElements<Part>()
+                                            .Count(p => p.PartTitle.Equals("John Doe")) == 0,
+                        "Expected to not find a part with title 'John Doe' in the StartBoard");
+    ```

+* Prefer CssSelector to Xpath

+    It is best practice to use CSS selectors instead of **XPath** to find some web elements in the Portal.
+Some reasons are as follows.

+    * **Xpath** engines are different in each browser

+    * **XPath** can become complex and therefore more difficult to read

+    * CSS selectors are faster

+    * CSS is **JQuery's** locating strategy

+    * **Internet Explorer** does not have a native **XPath** engine

+    For example, the following code locates the selected row in a grid.

+    ```cs
+    grid.FindElements(By.CssSelector("[aria-selected=true]"))
+    ```